-Housing stabilization transition services enables beneficiaries who are transitioning into a PSH unit, including those transitioning from institutions, to secure their own housing.
+Housing stabilization transition enables beneficiaries who are transitioning into a PSH unit, including those transitioning from institutions, to secure their own housing.
 The service is provided while the beneficiary is in an institution and preparing to exit the institution using the waiver.
 The service includes the following components:

-- 1. Conducting a housing assessment that identifies the beneficiary's preferences; related to housing (type and location of housing, living alone or living with someone else, accommodations needed, and other important preferences) and identifying the beneficiary's needs for support to maintain housing, including:
+- 1. Conducting a housing assessment that identifies the beneficiary's preferences; related to housing (type and location of housing; - 2.
 Living alone or living with someone else;

-- 2. Accommodations needed;
+- 3. Accommodations needed;

-- 2. Other important preferences; and
+- 4. Other important preferences; and

-- 2. Identifying the beneficiary's needs for support to maintain housing, including:
+- 5. Identifying the beneficiary's needs for support to maintain housing, including:

 - a.
 Access to housing;

 - b.
 Meeting the terms of a lease;

 - c.
 Eviction prevention;

 - d.
-Budgeting for housing/living expenses; - e.
-Obtaining/accessing sources of income necessary for rent; - f.
-Home management; - g.
-Establishing credit; and - h.
-Understanding and meeting the obligations of tenancy as defined in the lease terms. - 3.2.
-Assisting the beneficiary to view and secure housing as needed.
-This may include: - a.
-Arranging or providing transportation; - b.
-Assisting in securing supporting documents/records; - c.
-Assisting in completing/submitting applications; - d.
-Assisting in securing deposits; and - e.
-Assisting in locating furnishings. - 4.3.
-Developing an individualized housing support plan based upon the housing assessment that: - a.
-Includes short and long-term measurable goals for each issue; - b.
-Establishes the beneficiary's approach to meeting the goal(s); and - c.
-Identifies where other provider(s) or services may be required to meet the goal(s). - 5.4.
-Participating in the development of the POC and incorporating elements of the housing support plan; and - 6.5.
+Budgeting for housing/living expenses;

+- e.
+Obtaining/accessing sources of income necessary for rent;

+- f.
+Home management;

+- g.
+Establishing credit; and

+- h.
+Understanding and meeting the obligations of tenancy as defined in the lease terms.

+- 6. Assisting the beneficiary to view and secure housing as needed.
+This may include:

+- a.
+Arranging or providing transportation;

+- b.
+Assisting in securing supporting documents/records;

+- c.
+Assisting in completing/submitting applications;

+- d.
+Assisting in securing deposits; and

+- e.
+Assisting in locating furnishings.

+- 7. Developing an individualized housing support plan based upon the housing assessment that:

+- a.
+Includes short and long-term measurable goals for each issue;

+- b.
+Establishes the beneficiary's approach to meeting the goal(s); and

+- c.
+Identifies where other provider(s) or services may be required to meet the goal(s). - 8.
+Participating in the development of the POC and incorporating elements of the housing support plan; and - 9.
 Exploring alternatives to housing if permanent supportive housing is unavailable to support completion of the transition.